bchu007/CS179N/Milestone5/README.txt

+Instead of working and the final few waves we worked on the list below.

 List of additions
      - Added Egg that 2Ply can pick up / drop
      - Guns now have ammo and retain there ammo upon drop / pickup